awsdocs/amazon-personalize-developer-guide/doc_source/data-prep-creating-datasets.md

 # Step 2: Creating a dataset and a schema<a name="data-prep-creating-datasets"></a>

-After you have completed [Step 1: Creating a dataset group](data-prep-ds-group.md), you are ready to create a dataset\. *Datasets* are Amazon Personalize containers for data\.
+After you have completed [Step 1: Creating a Custom dataset group](data-prep-ds-group.md), you are ready to create a dataset\. *Datasets* are Amazon Personalize containers for data\.
 When you create a dataset, you also create a schema for the dataset\.
 A *schema* tells Amazon Personalize about the structure of your data and allows Amazon Personalize to parse the data\.

 You create datasets with the Amazon Personalize console, AWS Command Line Interface \(AWS CLI\), or AWS SDKs\.
 For information about the different types of datasets, and dataset and schema requirements, see [Datasets and schemas](how-it-works-dataset-schema.md)\.